chenxuhao/GraphMiner/src/motif/README.md

 2. Or run make at the top-level directory

   - motif_omp_base : one thread per vertex using OpenMP
-  - motif_omp_formula: formula-based local counting using OpenMP
+  - motif_omp_formula: formula-based local counting using OpenMP, see details in the Sandslash paper

 RUN
 --------------------------------------------------------------------------------